Can You Stop Weight Loss Injections After Losing Weight? What Happens to Your Body

 Changes in portion awareness

-Emotional adjustment to food
+Emotional recalibration with food

-Need for more structure and routine
+Need for a structured routine

 Even with the best intentions, some people regain weight after stopping injections.
 Common pitfalls include: